galaktor/raph.es/content/about.md

 {{% clear %}}

 I was a geek before it was cool.
-I pretend to be a grown-up and most of the time people fall for it.
-By day, I get paid to beat up computers until they do what other people want them to do.
-By night I often sleep or (preferably) try to make cool - often useless (but still cool) - *stuff*.
+I pretend to be a grown-up.
+Most of the time people seem to believe it.
+By day, I get paid to shout at computers until they do what other people want them to do.
+By night I often sleep or (preferably) try to make *stuff*.

-On this humble website, I braindump the things that occupy my brain during the rare moments I find for myself.
+On this humble website, I dump the things which occupy my brain-cycles during the rare moments I find any to be idle.

 # Frequently asked questions